-- The operator must not engage in activities other than the acceptance, sorting, processing, temporary storage, and dispatching of ABP and derived products. - The plant must be authorised by DAFM to combust rendered fats in a thermal boiler on site. - If the plant has been authorised in this way all rendered fats to be combusted on site must - a) have been purified in such a way that the maximum level of remaining total insoluble impurities does not exceed 0.15 % in weight and the plant should be in possession of documented evidence of this. - b) be vaporised in a steam-raising boiler and combusted at a temperature of at least $1100\,^{\circ}\text{C}$ for at least 0.2 seconds or at a temperature of $850\,^{\circ}\text{C}$ for at least 2 seconds. - All raw material must be processed using the equipment used and tested during validation.
-If equipment is modified or replaced any such modifications or replacements should be notified in writing in advance to a DAFM authorised officer who will determine whether validation should be repeated. - The following minimum process parameters must be met: - > all raw material must undergo pressure sterilisation during processing; - ➤ all material undergoing heat treatment must be reduced in size in advance using appropriate equipment, set so that the particle size after reduction is no greater than 50 millimetres.
-The effectiveness of the equipment must be checked daily and its condition recorded; - ➤ an adequate safety system must be in place to ensure pressure sterilisation of all material following reduction in size in accordance with the previous point; - ➤ the parameters required for pressure sterilisation are as follows:

-ABP with the particle size of no greater than 50 millimetres must be heated to a core temperature of more than 133 °C for at least 20 minutes without interruption at a pressure (absolute) of at least 3 bars.
-The pressure must be produced by the evacuation of all air in the sterilisation chamber and the replacement of the air by steam ('saturated steam'); the heat treatment may be applied as the sole process or as a pre-or post-process sterilisation phase; - ➤ at all times while the plant is operational, tamper-proof measuring equipment as well as recording devices to record continuously the results of these measurements must be working, measuring the parameters outlined in the previous bullet and must do so in a way that they remain accessible for the purpose of checks and official controls; - ➤ the processing plant must retain at all times sufficient production capacity for hot water and steam for the processing of animal by-products, while operational.
+- The operator must not engage in activities other than the acceptance, sorting, processing, temporary storage and dispatching of ABP and derived products. - All raw materials must be processed using the equipment used and tested during validation.
+If equipment is modified or replaced any such modifications or replacements should be notified in writing in advance to a DAFM authorised officer who will determine whether validation should be repeated. - The following minimum process parameters must be met: - All raw materials must undergo pressure sterilisation during processing; - All material undergoing heat treatment must be reduced in size in advance using appropriate equipment, set so that the particle size after reduction is no greater than 50 millimetres.
+The effectiveness of the equipment must be checked daily and its condition recorded. - An adequate safety system must be in place to ensure pressure sterilisation of all material following reduction in size in accordance with the previous point. - ➤ The parameters required for pressure sterilisation are as follows:- - O Animal by-products with the particle size of no greater than 50 millimetres must be heated to a core temperature of more than 133°C for at least 20 minutes without interruption at a pressure (absolute) of at least 3 bars.
+The pressure must be produced by the evacuation of all air in the sterilisation chamber and the replacement of the air by steam ('saturated steam'); the heat treatment may be applied as the sole process or as a pre- or post-process sterilisation phase. - At all times while the plant is operational tamper-proof measuring equipment as well as recording devices to record continuously the results of these measurements must be working, measuring the parameters outlined in the previous bullet point and must do so in a way that they remain accessible for the purpose of checks and official controls. - ➤ The processing plant must retain at all times sufficient production capacity for hot water and steam for the processing of animal by-products, while operational. - GTH Addition, Validation6, Monitoring7 (whether designated a CCP or not) and Verification8 must be documented in a Standard Operating Procedure by the plant.